Sony Xperia U: Hardware

 The capacitive touchscreen display measures 3.5 inches with a resolution of 854 x 480 and a pixel density of 280 pixels per inch.
 It supports multi-touch: up to 4 fingers, features High Definition Reality Display with mobile BRAVIA engine from Sony, and is capable of displaying 16,777,216 colours.
 The camera has 5 megapixels and is capable of recording video at 720p High Definition.
 Its front-facing camera is 0.3 megapixels.
-The device features a STE Nova Thor U8500 1 GHz dual core processor, 512 MB RAM(split into 392MB system memory and 120MB for the GPU), Mali-400 GPU, 8 GB of internal storage (4 GB of which is available to the user) and a micro-USB connector with USB-OTG support.
+The device features a STE Nova Thor U8500 1 GHz dual core processor, 512 MB RAM (split into 392MB system memory and 120MB for the GPU), Mali-400 GPU, 8 GB of internal storage (4 GB of which is available to the user) and a micro-USB connector with USB-OTG support.
 An illumination bar at the bottom of the phone can change color to adapt to the color rendered in the screen while using the album and walkman apps; third-party apps can be downloaded to change the colour.
 The phone uses a removable "BA600" Sony battery which has 1290 mAh.

 Software

 The Xperia U was originally released with Android 2.3.7 Gingerbread, but, on 28 September 2012, Sony released an update to Android 4.0.4 Ice Cream Sandwich.
 Users can choose to keep the Gingerbread operating system, or, using Sony PC Companion or Bridge for Mac, they could upgrade to Ice Cream Sandwich; however, downgrading to Gingerbread is not officially supported.
 The Xperia U is fully Facebook integrated and features Sony's Timescape UI.
 It is connected to the Sony Entertainment Network, allowing users to access Music & Video Unlimited in some parts of the world.
 The Sony Xperia U is also DLNA certified.
 On 17 December 2012, Sony confirmed that the Xperia U will not be updated to Android Jelly Bean 4.1 due to hardware incompatibility.
 Sony later reported that the Xperia U was not updated due to the lack of RAM.

 Various unofficial updates are available on XDA-Developers Forums.
-This way the phone can be made to run Android 4.4 or even 5.1.1.
+This way the phone can be made to run Android 4.4 KitKat or even 5.1.1 Lollipop.
 The only features not supported by most unofficial firmware releases are the FM Radio and Audio over Bluetooth.
 Installation of most updates requires an unlocked boot loader and a rooted phone.